Menu

 Our time was marred by people, yet again, playing music so loud that it was annoying, and just having so much hive and activity around us that it just wasn’t enjoyable camping.
 In the end we left early and forewent our second night.

-There’s an infinity pool overlooking the lagoon that was teeming with kids most of the time, a (very small) shop with basic groceries, and a few marked hiking/bike trails across the property.
+In general, the facilities are good, especially the showers were great.
+There’s an infinity pool overlooking the lagoon—teeming with kids most of the time, a very small shop with basic groceries, and a few marked hiking/bike trails across the property.

 We worked up a sweat going to Russell’s Lookout for sunset but sadly, the sunset was pretty obscured by vegetation.
 Great views over Cobbold Gorge Village though.

-DAY 5-7: RUNGULLA NATIONAL PARK
+STOP 4: RUNGULLA NATIONAL PARK (1-2 DAYS)

 From Cobbold Gorge Village, it’s only about 60km to Rungulla National Park and will take about 1-2 hours depending on the state of the (unsealed) road.